clicon/clixon-docs/controller.rst

 Snmp.
 The controller CLI has two modes: operation and configure, with an autocli configure mode derived from YANG.

-A PyAPI module is used to implement user-specific network services which interpret services configuration into device configuration, which are pushed to the actual devices using a transaction mechanism.
+A PyAPI module accesses configuration data via an `actions API`.
+The PyAPI module reads services configuration and writes device data.
+The backend then pushes changes to the actual devices using a transaction mechanism.

 Transactions
 ------------